HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 This endpoint will be used to insert a new item into the organization's private CINX catalog.

 <aside class="warning">
 A private catalog item can be created from a public catalog (HPH) item.
 If either the CINX GUID or the HPH Item Code is known for the new item, simply insert the known value into the cinx_catalog_parent object of the Item template.
 This will add the item and create a linkage to the parent public catalog item.
 This link will allow the public catalog information to be included when requesting details about the item.
 This includes information such as Mfr List Prices, Labor Units, and links to Mfr documentation.
-If you submit new values for your private catalog item that are also available from the public item, your values will supercede the public catalog content.
+If you submit new values for your private catalog item that are also available from the public item, your values will supersede the public catalog content.
 </aside>

 **Notes**